Erenoit/discord-bot/README.md

 # The Bot
 **The Bot** is a basic music bot for [Discord](https://discord.com/).

+**WARNING:** This is the old typescript version of the bot.
+Sometimes I may update some dependencies to keep it usable but do not expect any active development or major bugfix.

 ## Quick Start
 1. Clone this repository:
 ```shell